 - If there is a fire, call 911 and tell them there is an actual fire.
 The fire department will still respond if it’s just an alarm.

 - The fire department will clear the building.

 - If you are located in the building with the fire alarm, feel the door to see if it’s hot or cool.

-- Cool: open the door cautiously, keeping your body braced against it.
+- Cool: Open the door cautiously, keeping your body braced against it.
 If the halls appear safe, proceed rapidly out of the building.
 Close all windows and doors behind you, but leave them unlocked.
-Go to your designated area (see Crisis Response Plan).
+Go to your designated area.

-- Stay with the person until the RD or campus supervisor arrives.
+- Stay with the person until your RD or campus supervisor arrives.